Mchy-DP/Mchy/docs/lang.md

 ```
 These variables are also implicitly read-only even if `var` was used to define them.
 For more information see the [typing](#typing) section.

+### Executable typed variables

+Variables with executable types (see [typing](#typing)) are only valid in the scope in which they are made.
+This us due to minecraft potentially having unloaded some of the entities in the mean time causing problems like variables not equalling themselves.
+If you do need to be able to find entities again and the normal scoping rule won't let you, you can tag the entities with [`Entities.tag_add(<TAG>)`](/docs/libs/std.md#tag_add) then reselect them in the new scope with `world.get_entities().with_tag(<TAG>).find()`.
+You are responsible for ensuring TAG is unique.

 ## If-Elif-Else

 If statements can be used to execute some code only if a condition is met: